in-toto/witness/docs/policy.md

 - prior to image promotion, or
 - before deployment to an execution environment.

-Policies enable the ability to ensure that all expected attestations are within a collection and support embedded [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/) policies to make determinations about the content of each attestation.
+Policies help you ensure that all expected attestations are within a collection and support embedded [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/) policies to make determinations about the content of each attestation.
 Attestation signatures can be linked to trusted functionaries with embedded public keys or X.509 roots of trust.